-BIC Description & LEI Description & Comments

-Comments

-Fields considered for pre-conditions

-Legal Type LE (legal entity) or FB Registration Status LEIs with Registration

-(foreign branch) and Status of ANNULLED or

-≠ INACTIVE status.
-DUPLICATE are excluded

-Fields considered as equivalents for mapping

-Institution Name The institution name is not always the legal name; it can also refer to business or operational names.
-Only latin characters Legal Name Other Entity Names or Transliterated Other Entity Names The LEI reference data includes the legal name as well as other names and a transliterated name given the legal name includes non-latin characters.
-If available, "other entity

-ISO Code are permitted in this field.
-ISO 3166 alpha-2 code of the country Legal Address Country Other Address Country names" in English will be used.
+BIC Description & LEI Description &amp; Comments Comments Fields considered for pre-conditions Legal Type LE (legal entity) or FB Registration Status LEIs with Registration (foreign branch) and Status of ANNULLED or ≠ INACTIVE status.
+DUPLICATE are excluded Fields considered as equivalents for mapping Institution The institution name Legal Name The LEI reference data Name is not always the Other Entity Names or includes the legal name as legal name; it can Transliterated Other well as other names and a also refer to business Entity Names transliterated name given or operational the legal name includes names. non-latin characters.
+If Only latin characters available, "other entity are permitted in this names" in English will be field. used.
+ISO Code ISO 3166 alpha-2 Legal Address Country code of the country Other Address Country